ApploverSoftware/PGF/paths/people-and-culture/culture.md

           - Organizing in conjunction with the marketing department
       - level: 3
         criteria:
-          - Creating EB strategies, focus studies, plans
+          - Creating Employer Branding strategies, focus studies, plans
           - Iinitiate actions
           - Capture organizational changes that need to be addressed in communications
       - level: 4
         criteria:
-          - Connection between internal EB and external EB, knowledge sharing with marketing
+          - Connection between internal Employer Branding and external Employer Branding, knowledge sharing with marketing
           - Helping with implementation, suggestions for change
           - Gives business input to ongoing research.
   - name: "Communication"